nolim1t/nolim1t.github.io/_drafts/2010s-decade-in-review.md

 * Introduced to bitcoin.
 Got some free bitcoins from a website.
 The rest is history, and probably influenced a lot of the late decade.
 * Visited Hong Kong for the first time.
 Loved the cross section of eastern and western culture.
 That also influenced my later decisions.
+* Attended Apple's WWDC conference with Steve Jobs at the helm.
+Remember learning all about the iCloud APIs.
 * Attended Rubykaigi 2011 in Japan.
 First tech conference where the language wasn't english.
 * Started doing apps for other people who wanted them which timing could not be impeccable, as sales started to dry out and also with ROI.
 * New beginnings of my [food and travel blog](https://github.com/itinerantfoodie/itinerantfoodie.github.io/commit/4c6a92bd41e2247b0941b653c4c380c0c87a5197) as well as [this blog](https://github.com/nolim1t/nolim1t.github.io/commit/4c6a92bd41e2247b0941b653c4c380c0c87a5197) on github
 * In 2011/2012, decided to go back into the startup world again adding yet another SoLoMo type app in there (but with prettier UI!).
 Built a bit of it, however visions misaligned and left the team as a result.
 * Started learning how to read Chinese (wasn't hard having Japanese knowledge)
+* First ecommerce experience with bitcoins (uncensorable) on the Silk Road

 ## 2013 - 歡迎來到香港

-* Moved to Hong Kong (part of the reason was also to escape some drama XD)
+* Moved to Hong Kong (part of the reason was also to escape some drama 😀 but found more with the umbrella movement ☂ the following year)
 * Visited Taiwan for the first time
 * Earnt my first bitcoins from a sublet (and also lost my first bitcoins.. oops)